-Chartered financial analysts, sometimes called CFAs, work in a wide range of industries and various positions within those industries.
-They might assist other financial professionals, such as certified public accountants and accountants, or manage a company's money and financial objectives.
+Chartered financial analysts, sometimes called CFAs, work in a wide range of positions and industries.
+They often assist other financial professionals, such as certified public accountants, or track and manage a company's financial objectives.

 Average Salaries for CFAs

-CFAs earn from around $53,000 to upward of $118,000 a year on average.
-Unsurprisingly, those with less experience have lower reported salaries.
-Those with less than one year of experience earn on the lower end of the scale while those with one to four years of experience fall in the middle of the range on average.
-CFAs with 10 to 19 years of experience might earn more than this scale, up to about $127,000, and CFAs with 20 or more years on the job can earn in the neighborhood of $156,000 per year.
+CFAs earn from $50,000 to upward of $153,000 a year.
+Those with less than one year of experience earn on the lower end of this spectrum, while those with one to four years of experience fall in the middle of the range on average.
+CFAs with 20 or more years on the job earn in the neighborhood of $153,000 per year on average.

 CFA Salaries by Industry